Module punycode

 encode

-Convert a Unicode string into an equivalent Punycode string containing only ASCII characters
+Convert a Unicode string to an equivalent Punycode string containing only ASCII characters

 Call parameters: